data-gymnasia/courses/content/linear-algebra/content.md

  is a linearly independent list.
 :::

+    div(id="editor6")

+_{button.next-step} Submit_

+---

 *Solution*.
 By the [linear dependence lemma](gloss:LDL), it suffices to check that no vector in the list is in the span of the vectors before it in the list.
-Since the first $k$ vectors form a basis for $U$, they are linearly independent, so none of these is in the span of the preceding vectors.
+Since the first $k$ vectors form a basis for $U$, they are linearly [[independent|dependent]].
+Therefore, none of these is in the span of the preceding vectors.

+---

 Suppose that one of the $\mathbf{v}$'s is in the span of the preceding vectors, say

     p
       | \begin{equation*}